joaomelo/auth-mech/README.md

 Signup and sign methods take email and password as parameters and return a Promise that will resolve or reject with an error depending on the operation success.

-Regarding the email verification, until the user confirms her email, the auth status will be set to `'UNVERIFIED'`.
+Regarding the email verification, until the user confirms her email, the auth status will be set to `'PENDING'`.
 If you ever need to send that email again, just call the `sendEmailVerification` method.
 It, too, will return a Promise that resolves or rejects depending on Firebase server's response.

 If we had a page with buttons for these three operations, we could set their click behavior to something like this.